Skip to content Skip to search

 Although her family was devastated, at least it meant treatment could start and take away her pain.
 Over 15 months, Annabel has braved: chemotherapy, high-dose chemotherapy, stem cell harvest, surgeries, proton therapy, immunotherapy, hair loss, nasal feeding, and life with intrusive medical lines.
 She’s missed her first year at school and making friends.
 But she’s done it all with a smile on her face and trademark Annabel sass!
 Even finding time to have fun and make friends at hospital during her darkest days.

 For children with high-risk neuroblastoma, like Annabel, the survival rate is much lower than many other childhood cancers.
 Upon relapse, survival is greatly reduced.
-The FDA has approved DFMO in the US, a drug that aims to prevent relapse, and the approval process is underway in the UK but will not be possible soon enough for Annabel, as she must enrol on the DFMO study shortly after her last treatment ends.
-As her only option to access the drug it to travel back and forth to America, her mum and dad - Mike and Libby - are asking for your help to raise £105,000 by October.
+The FDA has approved DFMO in the US, a drug that aims to prevent relapse, and the approval process is underway in the UK but is unlikely to be soon enough for Annabel, as she must enrol on the DFMO study shortly after her last treatment ends.
+As her only option to access the drug it to travel back and forth to America, her mum and dad - Mike and Libby - are asking for your help to raise funds for this by October.
+Following changes in the cost estimates issued from the treating hospital in Penn State we have been able to reduce the funds required to access DFMO from the original £105k target.
+Thanks to all the incredible support of Annabel’s campaign and with the fundraising activity currently planned to the end of the year, enough funds are likely to be available to enrol Annabel on the DFMO study in October.
+Any funds raised beyond this will be a contingency for any unforeseen circumstances and ensure the family have sufficient provision for pastoral support, further treatment if required and support any changes in associated costs to access DFMO.

 Donate to Annabel's campaign